tjcchen/docker-compose/README.md

 ## docker-compose
-A docker project with frontend, backend and database modules
+A docker project with frontend, backend and database modules.

 ## MongoDB
 ```sh